 VEMI’s mission is to conduct pioneering research leading to developments of innovative technologies that 1) improve navigation, 2) make information access easier and more intuitive, and 3) have immediate societal impact by providing life-changing solutions for blind/visually impaired people, for older adults, or for anybody in need of eyes-free environmental access.

-VEMI adopts a research philosophy that good science should strive to be both theoretically motivated and functionally relevant.
-As such, VEMI’s studies combine basic questions about how humans learn, represent, and act in space with applied efforts toward the development of navigational technologies to support these endeavors.
+VEMI adopts the research philosophy that good science should strive to be both theoretically motivated and functionally relevant.
+As such, VEMI’s studies combine basic questions about how humans learn, represent, and act in their environment with applied efforts toward the development of navigational technologies to support these endeavors.

 What Makes VEMI Different

 Dr. Giudice’s background in experimental psychology, cognitive neuroscience, and human-computer interaction, combined with Dr. Corey’s background in user experience design, interactive media, and marketing, equips VEMI to truly understand human-centric technology design.
 VEMI Lab members come from a diverse set of academic backgrounds ranging from psychology and anthropology to computer science and mechanical engineering.